-If your income is low, it can be hard to meet unexpected essential costs.
+If you live on a low income, it can be hard to meet unexpected essential costs.
 You might be able to get help with some of these expenses from your local council, the government's Social Fund or a charity grant.